Slam Bradley | Undercover Adventures | High Rise Buildings | Fantastic Stories | Puzzle Plot Mysteries | Late Tales

 The best part of this tale is Martin Naydel's illustrations of Slam Bradley in white tie and tails.
-This was the favorite costume of Golden Age super-heroes, while socializing in their secret identities.
+This was a favorite costume of Golden Age super-heroes, while socializing in their secret identities.
+Please see my list of Heroes in White Tie and Tails.
 Here Slam, definitely not a society type, gets to wear it while on duty at the soiree.
 His double-breasted white waistcoat is especially elegant.

-The Chicken and the Yegg (#91, September 1944).
+The Chicken and the Yegg (1944).
 Art: Howard Sherman.
-A crooked guest at a wedding where Slam and Shorty are guards manages to steal a priceless emerald.
+A crook at a wedding where Slam and Shorty are guards manages to steal a priceless emerald.

 The story resembles in genre the later "Fools About Jewels" (#100, June 1945).
 Both stories: